noaeisnkut/k8s-task/infra_k8s/README.md

 kubectl get svc -A

-**Verify Load Balancer Address**: kubectl get ingress flask-ingress -n staging -w (to look for the app in browser add http:// to alb address)
+**Verify Load Balancer Address**: kubectl get ingress flask-ingress -n prod -w (to look for the app in browser add http:// to alb address)

+**visualisation**: